-I absolutely love the look of full, round lips— and it seems like I’m not alone these days!
-However, I’m way too much of a commitment-phobe to get injections.
+I love the look of full, pouty lips, but I’m way too much of a commitment-phobe to get injections.
 Why spend the money for someone to poke a needle in your face when you can make your lips look bigger with makeup?

 Overdrawing your lips with liner and lipstick can give the illusion of fullness while letting you play around with their shape and definition, as well.
 I wouldn’t say I have particularly thin lips, though they’re not very defined.
-Sometimes I feel like they blend into my skin.
-When I line my lips, I like to create a sharper outline while also accentuating my top lip for more balance with the bottom.
+Plus, my top lip is substantially thinner than my bottom lip which is pretty plump naturally.
+When I line my lips, I like to create a sharper outline while also balancing the proportions.

 What you need to achieve this look is a lip liner, a lipstick and mattifying powder.
 The lip liner and lipstick should be close in shade, though the liner can be slightly deeper than the lipstick if that’s all you have.

 Products I’m using:

 - Essence Stay 8HR Waterproof Lipliner in Just Perfect

 - Maybelline Superstay Ink Crayon in Enjoy the View